gloveboxes/Raspberry-Pi-Kubernetes-Cluster/raspisetup.md

 $ nmap -sn 192.168.2.0/24
 ```

-## Manage Cluster as one unit with Fabric
+## Manage Raspberry Pi Cluster as one unit with Fabric

 See [Welcome to Fabric](http://www.fabfile.org/) for more information.